-If a question or problem is stated with fractions (decimals), the solution should involve fractions (decimals) unless otherwise stated.

-- Final fraction solutions can be stated in mixed numbers or improper fractions as long as this is consistent with the original stating of the question or problem. - The word "or" is used to indicate that sutdents should be able to work with the list of strategies, representations, or approaches given in the list, but they should not be expected to apply more than one of such strategies, representations, or approaches to any given situation or question.
-For example, in the indicator: "Analyze sets of data in a variety of contexts to determine and create, with or without technology, possible graphs that could be used to represent the data and explain the advantages and disadvantages of each graph."
+- If a question or problem is stated with fractions (decimals), the solution should involve fractions (decimals) unless otherwise stated. - Final fraction solutions can be stated in mixed numbers or improper fractions as long as this is consistent with the original stating of the question or problem. - The word "or" is used to indicate that students should be able to work with the list of strategies, representations, or approaches given in the list, but they should not be expected to apply more than one of such strategies, representations, or approaches to any given situation or question.
+For example, in the indicator, "Apply two or more differentiation rules to a function," students could work with more than two differentiation rules in a function; however, it is not expected.